jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-08-checkpoint.md

 and $$y^2=\dfrac{3+3\surd -3}{2}$$, the sum of the squares $$x^2+y^2=3$$, all the same quantity as required.

-**688.** We may greatly abridge this calculation by a particular artifice, Avhich is applicable likewise to other cases;
+**688.** We may greatly abridge this calculation by a particular artifice, which is applicable likewise to other cases;
 and which consists in expressing the numbers sought by the sum and the difference of two letters, instead of representing them by distinct letters.